GarvMittal04/hr-workflow-designer/README.md

 HR Workflow Designer (React + React Flow)

-This project is a mini HR Workflow Builder that lets an HR admin visually create and test workflow processes like onboarding, approvals, automated actions, and more.
+This project is a compact HR Workflow Builder that lets HR teams visually design and test processes like onboarding, approvals, and automated actions.
-It was built as part of a time-boxed (4–6 hour) assignment, so the focus is on clean architecture, working functionality, and extendability over perfect UI polish.
+I built it as part of a 4–6 hour assignment, so the focus was on clean architecture, solid functionality, and future scalability—not on perfect UI polish.

-🌟 What this project does
+🌟 What the App Can Do

-The app provides a simple but powerful workflow-building experience:

-🎨 Visual Canvas
+🎨 Visual Workflow Canvas

-Drag-and-drop nodes from a sidebar
+Drag-and-drop nodes from the sidebar

-Arrange and connect steps visually
+Connect and arrange them to build end-to-end workflows

-Supports 5 workflow node types:
+Supports five node types:

 Start